Worms in Dogs - How to Recognise and Treat Them?

 3. Vomiting: Dogs with worms may vomit, and in some cases, you might even see worms in the vomit.
 This is particularly common with roundworms.

-4. Diarrhea: Worms can irritate the intestinal lining, leading to diarrhea.
-In severe cases, the diarrhea may be accompanied by blood, which is a sign that immediate veterinary care is needed.
+4. Diarrhoea: Worms can irritate the intestinal lining, leading to diarrhoea.
+In severe cases, the diarrhoea may be accompanied by blood, which is a sign that immediate veterinary care is needed.

 5. Coughing: Some types of worms, particularly roundworms and hookworms, can cause respiratory symptoms, including coughing.
 This happens because the larvae can migrate through the lungs.